Satiety Index

 All are compared to white bread, ranked as “100”

-Each food is rated by how well it satisfied their hunger.
+Each food is rated by how well it satisfies their hunger.

 Tip: If you want to lose weight, avoid the LOWER numbers!